IMS-AS-LUH/sar-sim/README.md

 ## Citation

-If you use the SAR Simulator in scientific work, please cite our paper:
+If you use the SAR Simulator in scientific work, please cite our upcoming paper (**accepted for Publication - not published yet**).

-    Interactive Synthetic Aperture Radar Simulator Generating and Visualizing Realistic FMCW Data. / Fahnemann, Christian; Rother, Niklas; Blume, Holger.
-2022 IEEE Radar Conference (RadarConf22).
-IEEE, 2022.
+> Title: "Interactive Synthetic Aperture Radar Simulator Generating and Visualizing Realistic FMCW Data"
+>
+> Authors: Christian Fahnemann, Niklas Rother, Holger Blume
+>
+> Conference: The IET Radar 2022 (https://radar2022.theiet.org/)

+The correct precise citation will be updated as soon as possible.